malayandi/blog/_posts/2018-05-10-inverting-the-poisson-process.md

 Luckily, the memoryless property comes to our rescue. $X_{n_1+1} > t_1$ implies that $W_{n+1}$ has survived some amount of time $d$.
 When we deal with $W_{j+1}$, all we have to do is condition $W_{j+1}$ on the fact that $W_{n+1} > d$.
 If $j!= n_1$, then we can ignore this condition and simply deal with $W_{j+1}$ since $W_{j+1}$ and $W_{n+1}$ are independent by definition.
 If $j=n_1$, the distribution of $W_{j+1}$ conditioned on the fact that $W_{j+1} > d$ (in this case, $d = s-t_j$) is the same as the distribution of $W_{j+1}$.
 So, in either case, we end up handling $W_{j+1}$ on its own, independently from $W_{n_1+1}$.
 We can thus split the integral into two components as desired, concluding the proof.  -->
 \\
 _Thank you to [Alvin Wan](http://alvinwan.com) and Chin Chang for reading early drafts of this post and offering helpful suggestions._

-Last Updated on the 29th of May, 2018.